ClearBlade/java-iot/README.md

 ## ClearBlade IoT Core Java samples

 The sample apps demonstrate registry and device creation for ClearBlade IoT Core.
-The [samples](./clearblade-cloud-iot/samples) folder contains all the Java samples demonstrating an overview of the ClearBlade IoT Core Platform.
+The [samples](./clearblade-cloud-iot/samples) folder contains all the Java samples showing an overview of the ClearBlade IoT Core Platform.

-Before running the sample, you must configure your development environment and terminal as described in the Quickstart above or the [samples](./clearblade-cloud-iot/samples) folder.
+Before running the samples, you must configure your development environment and terminal as described in the Quickstart above or the [samples](./clearblade-cloud-iot/samples) folder.

-Before running the samples, you must set the `CLEARBLADE_CONFIGURATION`.
+You must also set the `CLEARBLADE_CONFIGURATION`.
 Optionally, set the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid changing them in the sample app every time you run it.

-If you set the `BINARYDATA_AND_TIME_GOOGLE_FORMAT` environment variable, then it will give the binaryData object's response in binary form and time in timestamp format, which will have seconds and nanoseconds, following Google's structure.
-It's applicable on the get device state list and modify and device config version methods.
+If you set the `BINARYDATA_AND_TIME_GOOGLE_FORMAT` environment variable, it will give the binaryData object's response in binary form and time in timestamp format, which will have seconds and nanoseconds, following Google's structure.
+It applies to the get device state list and modify and device config version methods.
 Cast the data in the proper format.

 ```
 	ListDeviceStatesResponse response = deviceManagerClient.listDeviceStates(request);